Rosemount Center provides early childhood services for

 No, the application fee is required for tuition-paying families only.
 For further questions about EHS or OSSE, please contact Remberto Vargas at (202)265-9885 ext.
 101.

 In order to remain on the waiting list and be considered for the Tuition program, you must submit a check or money order for the application fee.
-Please note that there is no application fee for the Universal Pre-K program.

 Do you have any current vacancies at Rosemount Center?